jordanhill-NMTAFE/AISS-ICTSS00120/1 Learning Materials/Week 3/slides.md

 4. **Generative Models**:
   - Learn the distribution of the data and generate new data points.
 Use methods such as [Variational Autoencoders](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73) (VAEs) or [Generative Adversarial Networks](https://developers.google.com/machine-learning/gan/gan_structure) (GANs) to enhance the learning process.

-5. **Consistency Regularization**:
-  - Encourage the model to produce consistent predictions for unlabeled data points, even when they are perturbed in some way (e.g., adding noise).

 ---